 Processing: Create a task for the account owner to review the detected signal and reach out

-This setup works well when you want to prioritize accounts showing signs of growth, change, or strategic movement.
+This setup works well when you want to prioritize accounts showing signs of growth, change, or strategic movement without needing to pay for daily re-checks.

 Best practices